theindianappguy/flutter_draw/README.md

 # Flutter Draw

-A beautiful drawing view for a your flutter application.
+A beautiful drawing view for a your flutter application with single line of code.

 To start with this, we need to simply add the dependencies in the gradle file of our app module like this